IJustDev/Depotter/README.md

 # Depotter

 Depotter is intended to help you testing your financial strategies.
-CLI-Depot lets you create a plain txt file containing all the positions you've got (or would have invested in) and calculates the W/L and performance of each and all positions.
+Depotter lets you create a plain txt file containing all the positions you've got (or would have invested in) and calculates the W/L and performance of each and all positions.

 ## Showcase
 ![Showcase](resources/showcase.png)